Mass. health officials announce season’s first pediatric flu death

-The juvenile, who lived in Worcester County, tested positive for influenza B, officials said in a news release.
+The teenager, who lived in Worcester County, tested positive for influenza B, officials said in a news release.

 “I feel immense sorrow for the family of this child.
 This is a tragic reminder of how serious the flu can be for both children and adults,’’ Public Health Commissioner Monica Bharel said.
 “Every flu season is different, but January and February are typically the height of flu season.
 We want people to know that it’s not too late to get a flu shot.”